Skip to main content

 Detail tabs

-Below the statistics, four tabs provide deeper analysis:
+Below the statistics, tabs provide deeper analysis:

 • Bills — Bills contributing to the selected month, plus the months immediately before and after for context.
 Collapsible adjacent month sections let you compare without clutter.